ACCOUNTABILITY AND THE ART OF PLAUSIBLE DENIABILITY

 The term ‘plausible deniability’ was introduced into the English language in 1975 when the Church Committee, a US Senate committee, conducted an investigation into the intelligence agencies.

-It described the situation where the President was not informed of actions such as to assassinate Fidel Castro, but in the view of the Church Committee, was clearly in favour of the action.
+It described the situation where the President was not informed of actions such as to assassinate Fidel Castro, but in the view of the Church Committee, it was clearly in favor of the action.
 By not being informed, the president could state that he had no knowledge of the actions.
 He had a plausible denial.

 Plausible deniability has been honed since in government and private enterprise, into an art form.
 We all do it – at home with the kids, at work, with our mates from our club and sometimes sadly, with ourselves.

 The problem for me is that plausible deniability is a phrase that equates to lack of accountability.

 There are, however, telltale techniques that we and others – wittingly or unwittingly – use, created on the base of fallacious arguments that should let us know that what we are being offered or are offering is not the whole truth.

 The technique I have heard most often used of late is the technique of offering a plausible argument whilst setting up a defensive shield to deny any request to justify the original proposition embodied in a query.

 For example, a hypothetical reporter might ask, “Have you seen the cable referring to the corruption allegations?”
 A hypothetical politician or civil servant might answer, “I receive hundreds of thousands of cables into my office every year.
 I can’t be expected to read all of them”.

 This technique, in terms of regularity of use of late, has been closely followed by the use of a word to attach a clear but subtle change in meaning to what seems to be a simple unequivocal message.
 The reason for using this technique is to enable the respondent to be equivocal at a later stage if their lines of defense have been stripped away.